imec-int/mix-mustachifier/README.md

 ### Wall

 The wall displays the moustachified pictures.
-Navigate to /wall. e.g.: http://10.100.1.10:3000/wall The wall also displayes slides with more info on our team and what we do.
+Navigate to /wall. e.g.: http://10.100.1.10:3000/wall The wall also displays slides with more info on our team and what we do.
 Based on the hashtags of the conference, the wall also displays the tweets from the conference.
 ![Wall](http://labm.github.com/imindsmustache/img/wall.jpg)

 ## Technical information

-The web app is built entirly in javascript/html/css.
+The web app is built entirely with JavaScript/HTML5/CSS3.
 It uses [Node.js](http://nodejs.org) at the back-end.

 ### The Camera
 The camera is accessed through the browser's native [navigator.getUserMedia()](http://www.html5rocks.com/en/tutorials/getusermedia/intro/).
 To detect the right spot for the moustache, we do some face detection right in the browser!
 We use a modified version of [HAAR.js](https://github.com/foo123/HAAR.js), which is based on the haar cascades implementation of openCV.
-We use [Web Workers](http://www.html5rocks.com/en/tutorials/workers/basics/) to run the detection algorithm in a seperate thread so the browser doesn't hang.
+We use [Web Workers](http://www.html5rocks.com/en/tutorials/workers/basics/) to run the detection algorithm in a separate thread so the browser doesn't hang.
 The algorithm first detects the faces and then searches for a mouth inside those faces.
 So make sure you smile when using this ;-).
 It then draws a moustache right above the mouth.
 It also applies an Instagram like effect.
 This is done using a modified version of [Vintage.js](http://vintagejs.com/).
 Whereas Vintage.js uses an image as a starting point, we use the canvas as the starting point.
 Finally a black border is drawn around the picture.
 The canvas data is then send to the server using [socket.io](http://socket.io/).
 Two versions are send to the server: a full size png version and a scaled jpeg version.
 The latter is send to the Controller for speed.

 ### The Controller
 Through socket.io, the scaled picture arrives at the controller.
-The user can then choose to publish their picture to twitter and/or to post it to our wall.
+Here, the user can choose to publish their picture to twitter and/or post it to our wall.
 If they enter their twitter username, they are mentioned in the tweet.
 The layout of the controller (and of the camera) is designed using [Foundation 3](http://foundation.zurb.com/).

 ### The wall
 The front-end for the "wall" is build using [Backbone.js](http://documentcloud.github.com/backbone/).
-The wall recieves it's data through socket.io.
+The wall receives it's data through socket.io.
 If the user also entered their twitter username, information from their twitter account is pulled and displayed on the wall.